This impressive Ohio commercial complex known as Experience Hartville abounds with flea market treasures and opportunities for tour groups

-With a flea market, tons of shops, America’s Largest Hardware Store and a big restaurant dishing up heapin’ helpings of hearty home-style fare, the sprawling retail campus known as Experience Hartville seems custom-made for bus tours.
-It offers special activities for groups, and there’s even an on-site hotel.
+Complete with a flea market, tons of shops, America’s Largest Hardware Store and a big restaurant dishing up heapin’ helpings of home-style fare is the sprawling retail campus known as Experience Hartville.
+This place seems custom-made for bus tours.
+Accordingly, it offers special activities for groups, and there’s even an on-site hotel.

 Located in the Stark County town of Hartville on the edge of northeastern Ohio’s Amish country, the thriving, multi-faceted enterprise—practically a village in itself—is a 20-minute drive from Canton and Akron.
 The rural area is strongly rooted in Amish and Mennonite traditions of family and hard work, good food and quality products.

 Hartville Hardware & Lumber, with a little more than seven acres under one roof, reputedly is the country’s largest hardware store.
-Of special note are the life-size Idea House in the Design Center and the 3,000-square-foot Grill Zone offering everything for grill masters, from grills and tools to cookbooks, flavored wood pellets, and rubs and sauces.
+Of special note are the life-size Idea House in the Design Center and the 3,000-square-foot Grill Zone.
+Accordingly, they offer everything for grill masters from grills and tools to cookbooks, flavored wood pellets, and rubs and sauces.
 Besides appliances, paints and lawnmowers, the store sells home decor items, pet supplies, and Amish and specialty foods.
-It boasts the largest selection of Carhartt women’s clothing in the country.
-There’s an 8,000-square-foot Christmas shop for the holiday season.
+In addition, it boasts the largest selection of Carhartt women’s clothing in the country.
+During the holiday season, there’s an 8,000-square-foot Christmas shop.
 Store tours can be arranged for groups.

 The Hartville Flea Market, with spaces for up to 1,000 vendors on 12 acres, is one of America’s largest flea markets.
 It boasts more than 800 vendors daily in peak season.
-Held four days a week, the flea market is adjacent to the two-story Hartville MarketPlace, which contains a food court and more than 60 indoor shops offering jewelry, home furnishings, meat and cheese, baked goods, antiques, and arts and crafts.
+Held four days a week, the flea market is adjacent to the two-story Hartville MarketPlace, which contains abundant shopping opportunities.
+They offer a food court and more than 60 indoor shops offering jewelry, home furnishings, meat and cheese, baked goods, antiques, and arts and crafts.

-At Chocolate Creations, in the MarketPlace’s newly renovated South Wing, customers can create their own candy bars and watch them being made, choosing from ingredients like ginger, coconut, dried blueberries and pineapple, mint chocolate chips and Nutter Butter cookie bits.
-A box of 12 chocolates of your choice is $10.
+At Chocolate Creations, in the MarketPlace’s recently renovated South Wing, customers can create their own candy bars and watch them being made.
+Choose from ingredients like ginger, coconut, dried blueberries and pineapple, mint chocolate chips and Nutter Butter cookie bits.
 Among the most popular varieties are the dark and milk chocolate buckeyes, a peanut butter-filled treat popular in Ohio, the Buckeye State.
 Decadent truffles come in favors like raspberry, lemon cream, banana and amaretto.
-Other indulgences include chocolate-covered pretzels, 4-ounce peanut butter cups, and milk, dark and white chocolate almond bark.
-Tours of the chocolate-making operation are available.
+Equally decadent indulgences include chocolate-covered pretzels, 4-ounce peanut butter cups, and milk, dark and white chocolate almond bark.
+Tours of the chocolate-making operation are available as well.

 Anyone with a passion for homemade pies will be in heaven at Hartville Kitchen, a 440-seat restaurant serving made-from-scratch meals featuring fresh baked goods.
 Pie choices range from custard, butterscotch, rhubarb crumb and Dutch apple to banana cream, coconut cream and chocolate cream.
 A cream pie-making demonstration can be arranged for your group.